tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 If you are in the verified track, to obtain a certificate you will need to pass the course.
 You pass the course with a grade bigger or equal to 60/100.
 All homework exercises will be graded with the same weight.
 Late deliveries will not be accepted.

 If you are enrolled in the verified track, and/or own a Duckiebot, special instructions will follow via email.

-## "There and back again": a Duckietown learning experience

-A final word before proceeding.

-Like any hero of your favorite historical or mythological saga, you are, right now, walking the first steps in a transformative quest, which might lead you to become a roboticist, a hacker, a software magician, or something else you will discover on the way.

-You are now like Frodo preparing for the banquet in Hobbiton, unaware of the storm coming from east.

-In this quest you will step from the comfort zone of what is known to you, in a journey through the unknown.

-Like Frodo, you will be able to rely on "supernatural" aid provided by the beauty and perfection of mathematics.

-Like Frodo, you will meet mentors.
-Your Gandalf will be able to point you in the right direction and provide you with essential tools, but, like for Frodo, Gandalf not walk the journey with you.

-But if you look around, you will see that you are not alone in this journey.
-Many peers are setting their first steps, too.
-Associate, work together, help each other - because the eye of Sauron spotted us all.
-Build your fellowship of the duckie before marching towards Mount Fate.

-During the first part of this quest, your path will lead you downwards.
-You will face _trials_ and _failures_ which will test your resolve.
-It is through perseveration and patience that new skills are acquired and cultivated.
-Remember that "the master has failed more times than the novice has tried."

-Although your will be gathering new technical knowledge in this first part of your quest, you will come to feel overwhelmed.
-As you learn new things, the immensity of what you _do not_ know becomes more evident.
-And it weighs.

-Half-way through this quest you will hit rock bottom.
-It's the "abyss of death and rebirth".
-Here you will metaphorically go through a process of death (nothing works, everything is broken, the course is terrible, everybody complains) and rebirth.

-Rebirth is the second part of the quest, and it happens slowly, in a continuous process of revelations and transformation.
-As your coding skills start improving, and the "nuisances" of the real-world start to become clearer, "things will start working" slowly, but they will.

-The final step of your quest to become a hero will be one of atonement.
-Your hard work will have produced imperishable fruits for you to banquet from and share at large.
-You will transition from the uncomfortable world of unknown back to the comforts of known territory.

-There, and back again.
-Welcome to the Duckietown learning experience and see you on the other side!